Health and Safety Policy - Gardener Penge

 Incident reporting and investigation procedures are in place to learn from near misses and accidents.
 All incidents must be reported promptly and recorded.
 Investigations focus on root causes and corrective actions to prevent recurrence.
 We maintain first-aid provisions appropriate to the size and nature of each job, and ensure at least one trained first aider is available when higher-risk works are undertaken.
 Regular toolbox talks reinforce safe behaviours.

-Final review meeting with team discussing safety improvements This policy is reviewed periodically and updated to reflect operational changes, new legislation or evidence from incidents and audits.
+A woman with shoulder-length brown hair, smiling as she tends to a garden bed in late afternoon sunlight, wearing a light blue top and white apron, using gardening gloves while carefully planting or pruning flowering plants and lush green foliage.
+The garden features a well-maintained lawn with dense, green grass, bordered by a variety of colourful flowers and shrubbery, with a wooden fence and trees in the background.
+The scene suggests a neat outdoor space typical of residential gardens in Penge, with natural sunlight highlighting the vibrant plant colours and textures of soil, leaves, and petals.
+This setting emphasizes the importance of garden maintenance, landscaping, and outdoor care services offered by Gardener Penge, supporting local gardening expertise and sustainable outdoor environmental management.
+This policy is reviewed periodically and updated to reflect operational changes, new legislation or evidence from incidents and audits.
 The company is committed to continuous improvement in health and safety performance.
 Employees are encouraged to contribute suggestions and raise concerns without fear of reprisal.
 By promoting a culture of vigilance, training and responsibility, the local gardening company seeks to deliver high quality landscaping and maintenance services while safeguarding people and the environment.

 Commitment statement: The management team endorses this policy and will provide necessary support to ensure effective implementation.
 Regular monitoring, clear communication and sensible, proportionate controls are the foundation of our approach.
 Gardener Penge pledges to keep health and safety at the heart of every service provided.